 SBF’s Side of the Story

-This page is a project to collate the key arguments that have so far been made in defense of Sam Bankman-Fried.
+This page is a project to collate the key arguments that have been made in defense of Sam Bankman-Fried.

-It is the product of hundreds of hours of research and the observation that no centralized resource like this existed.
+It is the result of hundreds of hours of research and the realization that no centralized resource like this existed.

 WHAT HAPPENED